JayDeeJaye/anaconda-jdj-f/README.md

     * signup.php (new user view)
     * handlers/register.php (UserModel class)
     * New Database class method: create
+  [ ] Refactor: encrypted password storage
+    * Store passwords in users with salt and SHA encryption
+    * Repeat encryption scheme when comparing passwords for authentication [ ] Refactor: SessionModel reorganizaton
+    * Separate SessionModel class into its own file
+    * Add session state query to constructor
 - [x] As the Game, I want Players to ask to sign up from the launch page if they don't have a login already
     * "New Sign Up" button on index.php linking to signup.php
 - [x] As the Game, I shall require all Players to have unique usernames